google-marketing-solutions/adios/README.md

 ## The Solution

-Here are some of the main features of the solution:
+Here are some of the main features of Adios:

 - generate thousands/millions of images with the help of Generative AI on Google Cloud (please note that with small code changes almost any Gen AI API can be used for this purpose)
 - automatically upload and manage image assets on Google Ads.
 If you already have the assets, this part can be used separately (without generating images)